Need some help writing survey questions? We've got you. Dive into our types of question examples and write kick-ass survey questions.

 Possible questions:

-In the past 12 months, have you used a standing desk?
-If yes: The standing desk improved my overall productivity (Agree—Neutral—Disagree) If no: I like the idea of testing a standing desk at work (Agree—Neutral—Disagree) Research has shown that standing desks result in fewer sick days and more productivity in the workplace.
+Research has shown that standing desks result in fewer sick days and more productivity in the workplace.
 I believe the company should invest in standing desks for employees (Agree—Neutral—Disagree)

-Understand that there are only two types of questions.
+Understand that there are only two types of questions

 Factual questions are aimed at gathering data to categorize and quantify people or events.
 Hypothetically, people’s responses to factual survey questions can be independently verified and have right and wrong answers.
 Examples of what objective survey questions cover are things like how often someone exercises, where they were born, and what their purchase habits are.

-Attitude questions, on the other hand, measure perceptions, feelings, and judgements.
-These are things that cannot be observed or objectively assessed because they are based on what individuals think or experience.
 Some examples of what subjective survey questions might cover include favorite brands, overall experience at a restaurant, or reasons for not voting for a certain candidate.
 With subjective survey questions, standardization is critical to ensure that people are interpreting and understanding the questions in the same way.

-Ask questions people can answer.
+Ask questions people can answer

 This seems obvious, yet there are surveys filled with questions that participants are unequipped to respond to.
-There are three difficulties people have when answering survey questions:

 They don’t have the information.
-Most people cannot answer with any accuracy how many times they get up from their desk in a day, but they can give a vague indication (rarely, sometimes, often, never).
+Most people can't answer with any accuracy how many times they get up from their desk in a day, but they can give a vague indication (rarely, sometimes, often, never).

 Imagine your objective is to learn whether water conservation warnings were effective.

-A better question is: In the last 30 days, how much water would you say your household used?
+Better question: In the last 30 days, how much water would you say your household used?
 (More than usual, less than usual, about the same as usual)

-Reduce the possibility people will try to serve their own interests.
+Reduce the possibility people will try to serve their own interests

 Even in online surveys, people exhibit what social scientists call social desirability bias.
 This is the tendency for people to answer questions in socially acceptable ways.
-In some cases, it means overreporting good behaviors (‘I get up from my desk every hour’) or underreporting perceived negative behaviors (‘I drink alcohol once per week’).
+In some cases, it means overreporting good behaviors (“I get up from my desk every hour”) or underreporting perceived negative behaviors (“I drink alcohol once per week”).

 Being aware of sensitive and taboo topics in the population you’re studying can help you anticipate these areas.
 To generate accurate responses, incorporate these strategies into the survey:

-Emphasize the anonymity of the survey.
-People who are confident their responses won’t be identified are more likely to respond honestly.
+Emphasize the anonymity of the survey: People who are confident their responses won’t be identified are more likely to respond honestly.

-Stress the importance of accuracy.
-Discourage dishonest answers by outlining the end goal of the survey.
+Stress the importance of accuracy: Discourage dishonest answers by outlining the end goal of the survey.
 People who believe their answers will help are more likely to be truthful.

-Survey questions should be unambiguous.
+Survey questions should be unambiguous

 Failing to write clear and specific questions can hinder your respondents’ ability to answer.
 The standard is that people should have a consistent understanding of what is being asked of them.
-If someone could interpret a question differently than you intended, the question can be improved.
+If someone could interpret a question differently than you intended, the question could be improved.
 Avoid ambiguities.
 Don’t take for granted that people know what you mean in a survey question.

 Poor survey question: In the past month, how many times have you visited a doctor?